Leukemia: Types, Symptoms, Treatments

 The causes of Leukemia are unknown to medical science at this time.
 Some people are at greater risk of developing Leukemia than others.
 Research has shown that the following risk factors increase the risk of developing Leukemia.

 - Chemotherapy: Persons who are treated with Chemotherapy drugs sometimes develop Leukemia at a later time.
-Drugs containing Alkylating agents are associated with development of Leukemia in persons many years later.
+Drugs containing Alkylating agents are associated with the development of Leukemia in persons many years later.

-- Human T-Cell Leukemia Virus-I (HTLV-I): The HTLV-I virus causes a rare form of Chronic Lymphocytic Leukemia referred to as, 'Human T-Cell Leukemia.'
+- Human T-Cell Leukemia Virus-I (HTLV-I): The HTLV-I virus causes a rare form of Chronic Lymphocytic Leukemia referred to as 'Human T-Cell Leukemia.'
 While this is viral, it is not contagious.

 - Myelodysplastic Syndrome: Myelodysplastic Syndrome is a blood disease that increases the risk of developing Acute Myeloid Leukemia.

 Studies performed in the past suggested that exposure to electromagnetic fields, such as those produced by electrical appliances and power lines, may be a risk factor for leukemia.
 Recent studies have shown weak evidence related to a connection between electromagnetic fields and risk for leukemia.

 Leukemia cells travel through a person's body; depending on the number of these cells and where they collect; a person with Leukemia can experience different symptoms.
 The symptoms of Leukemia can include frequent infections, fevers, night sweats, weakness, tiredness, and headaches.
 Other symptoms include painful joints or bones, weight loss, swollen lymph nodes - commonly in the armpit or neck, a swollen spleen, and bruising or bleeding easily.